ferife/nixConfig/README.md

     - The core components should be installed by NixOS
     - Everything else should be installed by Home Manager
     - This limits the amount of packages that have privileged access
-- [ ] In openrazer.nix, make it so that the users added to the "openrazer" extraGroup is dependent on the users in the current host (AKa make it programmatic)
+- [ ] In openrazer.nix, make it so that the users added to the "openrazer" extraGroup is dependent on the users in the current host (AKA make it programmatic)
 - [ ] Figure out if I can use home manager to manage the configurations of obsidian and neovim, since home manager is all about managing dotfiles
 - [ ] Set up a way to handle secrets so I don't accidentally put passwords in my public repo
 - [ ] Set up a bash script that will use the Mullvad VPN CLI to set up my account